timm/misc/md/19summer/README.md

 tasks related to software development, systems, and users.
 -  Other
-researchers [64] argue that for software vendors, managers, developers and users, such com- prehensible insights are the core deliverable of software analytics.
+researchers [64] argue that for software vendors, managers, developers and users, such comprehensible insights are the core deliverable of software analytics.
 - Sawyer et al. comments that actionable insight is the key driver for businesses to invest in data analytics initiatives